 Safenet Services has the tools to help you break free from domestic violence.

-As of June 1, Safenet Services is beginning our office reopening phase.
 The following text in red is our current procedures.

 Domestic Violence Shelter

 The shelter is not closed, and we’re still assisting victims of domestic violence and sexual assault.
 If you are in need of help, call the 24-hour crisis line.